 The Graduate College requires M.S. candidates to complete all requirements for the degree within five calendar years after their first registration; however, within NRES there is an expectation that M.S. students who are funded (through assistantship or fellowship) complete the M.S. within 3 calendar years.
 Upon entry in the Graduate College, you are assigned an Expected Graduation Date (EGD), which is the last term you are allowed to enroll.
 If you want to enroll after your EGD, you will have to petition the Graduate College for approval of a time extension and for the use of coursework older than five years.
-Please note that M.S. students are not required to be enrolled during the semester they take the final examination, deposit the thesis, or graduate.
+Please note that M.S. students are not required to be enrolled the semester they take the final examination, deposit the thesis, or graduate if they are not on an assistantship or fellowship requiring the student to be enrolled.